Skip to main content

 Ducana

-Sweet potato dumpling made with grated sweet potatoes, coconut, sugar, flour, coconut milk, raisins, ginger, and nutmeg, wrapped in banana leaf and boiled.
-Traditionally eaten on Good Friday with saltfish.
-A West African-origin dish (similar to Ghanaian "Dokono") brought to the Caribbean during the slave trade.
+A sweet dumpling of grated sweet potato, coconut, sugar, flour, coconut milk, raisins, ginger and nutmeg, wrapped in a banana leaf and boiled.
+It usually appears on Good Friday next to saltfish.
+The dish came over from West Africa during the slave trade and closely resembles Ghana's dokono.

 Saltfish and Ducana